-Rising Sun, a small town in northeastern Maryland, is currently supplied by five wells that are unable to meet the maximum-day-drought-demand.
+Rising Sun is currently supplied by five wells that are unable to meet the maximum-day-drought-demand.
 Additional water is needed, and a building moratorium has been in place restricting further growth.
-This is unfortunate because the town's elementary school and 18 nearby homes have high nitrate concentrations in their wells and could benefit from access to public water.
+This is unfortunate because the town's elementary school, and 18 nearby homes have high nitrate concentrations in their wells and could benefit from access to public water.
 After studying all options to increase capacity of the water system, a project was approved by MDE in 2017 for the connection of Rising Sun to the Chester Water Authority in Pennsylvania.
-Rising Sun will become a consecutive water system once the connection is fully operational around December, 2018.
-With the Chester Water connection, the moratorium will be lifted and the residences and school with nitrate concerns will have the opportunity for connection to the expanded Rising Sun water system.
+Rising Sun became a consecutive water system once the connection was fully operational in December 2018.
+With the Chester Water connection, the moratorium was lifted and the residences and school with nitrate concerns have the opportunity for connection to the expanded Rising Sun water system.